 Capital of Hong Kong

 Central, Hong Kong, is the metropolitan area.
-It is the "capital" of finance, government and all commercial activities.
+It is the "capital" of finance, government and all commercial activities of this city.

 The Legislative and Executive Councils are in Central.
 The Government House, which is the official residence of the Chief Executive of Hong Kong, is also located in the same area.

-Make sure to get on the upper deck so that you can see the HK Government House.
+Make sure to get on the upper deck window seat so that you can see the HK Government House.
 You may see the tennis court, swimming pool and the main building.

 View Capital of Hong Kong in a larger map